elasthink/include-web-assets/README.md

 # web-assets-includer
-Include Scripts and CSS files in the document head.
+Simple function to include Scripts and CSS files in the document head.